Jrenäus Gersdorf

-Jrenäus Gersdorf (1809–1860) was a German librarian and promoter of popular literature from the Duchy of Saxe-Altenburg.
+Jrenäus Gersdorf or Irenäus Gersdorf (1809–1860) was a German librarian and promoter of popular literature from the Duchy of Saxe-Altenburg.
 He was known for his efforts to improve and promote popular literature in northern Germany and his correspondence with Swiss writer Albert Bitzius (Jeremias Gotthelf).

 Early life and education

 Jrenäus Gersdorf was born in 1809 in Monstab near Altenbourg in Thuringia.
 He was the son of Christoph Gotthelf Gersdorf, a pastor in Tautendorf in Thuringia, and Concordia Wilhelmina (or Wilhelmine) née Rüdel.
 His brother Ernst Gotthelf Gersdorf became director of the important university library of Leipzig.

 Gersdorf studied theology in Leipzig from 1831 to 1834.
 In 1835, he became tutor to the daughters of the Duke of Saxe-Altenburg.

 Career

 From 1844, Gersdorf served as librarian of the citizens' library of Altenbourg, and from 1849 until his death, he worked as sub-librarian of the ducal library.

 In 1845, Gersdorf founded a society for the improvement and promotion of popular literature in northern Germany (Verein zur Hebung und Förderung der norddeutschen Volksliteratur) together with Otto Ruppius, Heinrich Wilhelm Löst, Ferdinand Schmidt, and Friedrich Adolph Wilhelm Diesterweg.
 However, this society only existed until 1848.